Thomas-Frew/OLAF-Neighbourhood/README.md

 When the server is run, the following happens:
 1. The server tries to establish a websocket connection with all servers in its neighbourhood.
-2. The server sends a `SERVER_CONNECT` message to each neighbourhood server.
+2. The server sends a `SERVER_CONNECT` message to each neighbourhood server (so that they can form a websocket connection bacl.
-3. The server sends a `CLIENT_UPDATE_REQUEST` message to the each connected server.
+3. The server sends a `CLIENT_UPDATE_REQUEST` message to each connected server.
 4. The set of online clients is displayed in the terminal.